oracle/terraform-provider-oci/website/docs/d/datascience_pipeline_runs.html.markdown

 * `log_details` - Customer logging details for pipeline run.
 	* `log_group_id` - The log group id for where log objects will be for pipeline runs.
 	* `log_id` - The log id of the log object the pipeline run logs will be shipped to.
+* `parameters_override` - Parameters override used in the pipeline run.
 * `pipeline_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the pipeline for which pipeline run is created.
 * `project_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the project to associate the pipeline run with.
 * `state` - The current state of the pipeline run.